zac7777/Entropy/Entropy/Skillsets and Species/Duelist.md

 A wielder of as many weapons at once, slashing, shooting, and spelling their way to a quick death for their enemies.

-Primary Stat: Reasoning
+Primary Stat: Insight
-Secondary Stat: Memory
+Secondary Stat: Reasoning

 Weapon Proficiencies: Contact, Medium, Long, Simple, Martial, Light, Manageable, Common, Rare, Legendary